-So, with that in mind, you made some comment -- keeping some dry powder essentially for bolt-on acquisitions.
-Does it take out the possibility of repurchasing your own stock at some point in time in the next 12 to 18 months?
+: So, with that in mind, you made some comments about keeping some dry powder essentially for bolt-on acquisitions.
+Does this take out the possibility of repurchasing your own stock at some point in time in the next 12 to 18 months?

-What -- I won't speak necessarily to definitive time tables, but I'll tell you what I said to you before.
-Depending on where we are from a leverage perspective and otherwise -- look, we like Martin Marietta a lot.
-We know what we're getting when we buy that business, as well.

-But if we have the opportunity to go and do some very sensible bolt-on acquisitions that will make sense for this business -not just one or two years, but truly generationally -- that's the type of value that we're going to be aiming for, Kathryn.
+: You know what, won't speak necessarily to definitive timetables, but I'll tell you what I've said to you before.
+Depending on where we are from a leverage perspective and otherwise, look, we like Martin Marietta a lot.
+We know what we're getting when we buy that business as well.
+But if we have the opportunity to go and do some very sensible bolt-on acquisitions that will make sense for this business not just one or two years, but truly generationally, that's the type of value that we're going to be aiming for, Kathryn.